nedeco/otrs-rpc/README.md

 * Getting a list of all tickets
 * Getting a list of all ticket IDs
 * Searching for tickets
-* Getting a single ticket
-* Looking up a ticket number based on a ticket ID
-* Creating tickets
+* Reading, creating, updating tickets
-* Creating articles
+* Reading, creating articles

 One thing to note is that you **don't** have to supply key/value pairs like this: